calekochenour/workflow-structure/README.md

 ### Run the Code

-From the terminal (locally or within Binder), you can the create the Conda environment, run the example workflow, and create the placeholder scripts.
+From the terminal (locally or within Binder), you can run the example workflow, create the placeholder scripts, and delete the placeholder scripts.

 Create Conda environment: